shawshankhegde/data-profiling-system/README.md

 # Data Profiling System

 Python tool for profiling datasets and generating documentation.
 Helps teams understand data structure, quality, and business context.

-This tool was a side project I worked on while at Nokia, for automated data profiling and documentation generation.
+This tool was a side project I worked on during my time at Nokia as POC, for automated data profiling and documentation generation.
 It Extracts metadata, maps business terms, identifies PII, and generates HTML/JSON/Markdown documentation.

 ## Features